jara001/f1tenth-rules/rules_v3.md

 _Note: When this happens, there should be another practice session so they can map._

+_Second note: Basically before every racing part there should be a practice session on the same track layout.
+It might be a full practice or just a mapping session._

 Opt-in practices are designated on a first-come-first-serve basis.

 During the practice sessions: